evhub/coconut/DOCS.md

 data Expected[T](result: T?, error: Exception?):
     def __new__(cls, result: T?=None, error: Exception?=None) -> Expected[T]:
-        if result is not None and error is not None: raise ValueError("Expected cannot have both a result and an error") return makedata(cls, result, error)
+        if result is not None and error is not None: raise TypeError("Expected cannot have both a result and an error") return makedata(cls, result, error)
     def __bool__(self) -> bool:
         return self.error is None